-This is our volunteer program in Kenya. – Our organization started in 2011 and have been working with other local organizations, partners, volunteers, interns, and professionals.
-All our projects were inclined to ensuring the betterment of the community.
+This is our volunteer program in Kenya! 🙂 – Our organization (the Gen Foundation) started in 2011 and has been working with other local organizations, partners, volunteers, interns, and professionals.
+All our projects were inclined to ensure the betterment of the community.
 We work on:

 - HIV/AIDS awareness,

 - agriculture, and many more.